 All halal critical items suppliers need to be halal certified, although this might not necessarily be required from the halal certification body.
 Business contingency plans of suppliers are essential to ensure that they are robust suppliers of halal critical items and are resilient in case of new halal requirements and market developments.
 Food industries should leverage synergy advantages within their group of companies.

 Regarding the supplier-based structure and size, the participants prefer local or regional sourcing of halal critical items depending on their risk profile.
 Multiple sourcing, instead of single sourcing, is part of any good purchasing strategy.
 Regarding the substance of the relationship, at the beginning of a supplier relationship of halal critical items, there should be high coordination of activities, a high adaptation of resources, and high interaction of people.

-In a more mature relationship, this changes to low coordination of activities, the low adaptation of resources, and low interaction of people.
-Monitoring and evaluation of halal critical suppliers require a combination of vendor rating, benchmarking, and physical audits.
+In a more mature relationship, this changes to low coordination of activities, low adaptation of resources, and low interaction of people.
+Evaluating critical halal suppliers requires a combination of vendor rating, benchmarking, and physical audits.

 The full research is published in the International Journal of Islamic Marketing and Branding (https://www.inderscience.com/jhome.php?jcode=ijimb) under the title ‘Halal procurement strategy in the food industry: a focus group discussion’.

 Leave a Reply